-BMO Wealth Management provides this publication for informational purposes only and it is not and should not be construed as professional advice to any individual.
-The information contained in this publication is based on material believed to be reliable at the time of publication, but BMO Wealth Management cannot guarantee the information is accurate or complete.
+BMO Private Wealth provides this publication for informational purposes only and it is not and should not be construed as professional advice to any individual.
+The information contained in this publication is based on material believed to be reliable at the time of publication, but BMO Private Wealth cannot guarantee the information is accurate or complete.
 Individuals should contact their BMO representative for professional advice regarding their personal circumstances and/or financial position.
 The comments included in this publication are not intended to be a definitive analysis of tax applicability or trust and estates law.
 The comments are general in nature and professional advice regarding an individual's particular tax position should be obtained in respect of any person's specific circumstances.

-BMO Wealth Management is a brand name that refers to Bank of Montreal and certain of its affiliates in providing wealth management products and services.
-Not all products and services are offered by all legal entities within BMO Wealth Management.

-BMO Private Banking is part of BMO Wealth Management and is a brand name under which banking services are offered through Bank of Montreal, and investment management services are offered through BMO Private Investment Counsel Inc., a wholly-owned subsidiary of Bank of Montreal.
+BMO Private Wealth is a brand name for a business group consisting of Bank of Montreal and certain of its affiliates in providing private wealth management products and services.
+Not all products and services are offered by all legal entities within BMO Private Wealth.
+Banking services are offered through Bank of Montreal.
+Investment management, wealth planning, tax planning, and philanthropy planning services are offered through BMO Nesbitt Burns Inc., please contact your Investment Advisor for more information.
+Estate, trust, and custodial services are offered through BMO Trust Company.
+BMO Private Wealth legal entities do not offer tax advice.
+BMO Trust Company and BMO Bank of Montreal are Members of CDIC.

-BMO Nesbitt Burns Inc. provides comprehensive investment services and is a wholly-owned subsidiary of Bank of Montreal.
-If you are already a client of BMO Nesbitt Burns Inc., please contact your Investment Advisor for more information.
-All insurance products and advice are offered through BMO Estate Insurance Advisory Services Inc. by licensed life insurance agents, and, in Quebec, by financial security advisors.

-""BMO (M-bar roundel symbol)" is a registered trademark of Bank of Montreal, used under licence.
+® Registered trademark of Bank of Montreal, used under license.